 - Never use super glue on dirty or unclean wounds.

 (Again, because of the possibility that the wound is infected).

 I would also recommend that if you work in an unsanitary environment or an industrial park to simply pack the wound with vaseline or other soaked dressing and go to a medical facility to get it professionally cleaned and sealed should it require it.
 Don’t take chances with cuts.
 Infections are serious and what looked like an simple scrape that would heal in no time could go awry if you do end up getting an infection.

 Guide to Using Super Glue

-- First and foremost, always irrigate wounds and use a disinfectant before sealing with medical glue.
+- First and foremost, always irrigate wounds and use a disinfectant (alcohol works) before sealing with medical glue.
 You really don’t want to trap all sorts of nasty things inside what is essentially an acrylic bubble with direct access to your bloodstream.
 Check out my full article on infected cuts for a refresher of the signs of infection and why you should be super careful from the start; infection is no joke.

 - Make sure the cut is an ideal candidate for super glue (see sections “When Should You Use Super Glue to Seal a Cut?” and “When Shouldn’t You Use Super Glue to Seal a Cut?” to figure out how – and if you haven’t yet read them cause you were skimming – tsk, tsk!!)

 - Proceed to wait until bleeding has subsided by applying pressure around the wound.
 If the wound is acting like a faucet, it’s a pretty good sign that you need to get to a hospital to get a doctor to patch you up ASAP with some stitches!
 Otherwise, if the bleeding subsides, proceed to the next step.